damek/assignment5-alignment/cs336_alignment/outputs/grpo_off_policy_sweep.md

 Conclusions:
 - There was an issue with how the old log probs were computed and indexed in [grpo_train_loop.py](../grpo_train_loop.py).
 I fixed that.
 That resulted in more stable training.
 - Large LR is still causing somewhat of an issue.
 I think i'm going to divide it by epochs_per_rollout_batch.

+Running a few more tests with (2, 256) and (2, 128) and lr 1e-5 to see if we get progress and don't blow up.